alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 #### {ref}`policy_tier_2`: Download a package that is not on the allow list

-- Login as the SRE standard user into an SRD via remote desktop web client
+- Login as the research user into an SRD via remote desktop web client
 - Open up a terminal
 - Attempt to install a package on the allowed list that is not included out-of-the-box (for example, try `pip install aero-calc`)